-By Lori Phelan, MSW, LCSW, Sage Certified Clinician™
+By Lori Phelan, MSW, LCSW, Thrive Certified Clinician™

 As graduation is approaching, we are reminded of the end to the school year and the beginning of summer.
 Many of our students are excited and happy about moving forward into unchartered waters, while others may be ambivalent during this interlude.
 It’s not only a break from school demands, but also from structure, routines and support.
 Additionally, this time of year also gives clinicians the opportunity to do some very meaningful work as students typically provide feelings and reactions that allow us to help them better understand themselves.